-The flies are intolerable this time of year so I moved my little operation into the living room of the house.
-Creating sawdust and wood chips for the dogs to track around in their boredom.
+For this project I moved my little operation into the living room of the house.
+Creating sawdust and wood chips for the dogs to track around in their boredom is a real bonus.
 But, on to the show…

 Making a Bucksaw for carpentry, bushcraft, or just because they’re cool.